International Society of Automation: Standards committees

+As of 2025, there were more than 3500 participating individuals on ISA standards committees, from over 40 countries.

 ISA standards cover a wide range of concepts of importance to instrumentation and automation professionals.
 ISA has standards committees for symbols and nomenclature used within the industry, safety standards for equipment in non-hazardous and hazardous environments, communications standards to permit interoperable equipment availability from several manufacturers, and additional committees for standards on many more technical issues of importance to the industry.
 An example of one significant ISA standard is the ANSI/ISA-50.02 Fieldbus Standard for Use in Industrial Control Systems, which is a product of the ISA-50 Signal Compatibility of Electrical Instruments committee.
 Another significant ISA standard family is the batch processing standards of ANSI/ISA-88.00.01 Models and Terminology, ANSI/ISA-88.00.02 Data Structures and Guidelines for Languages, and ANSI/ISA-88.00.03 General and Site Recipe Models and Representation, which are products of the ISA-88 Batch Control committee.

 Other standards developed by ISA include:

 ISA100.11a is for testing and certification of wireless products and systems.
 This standard was approved by the International Electrotechnical Commission (IEC) as a publicly available specification, or PAS in September 2011.

 ISA95 is an international standard for developing an automated interface between enterprise and control systems.

-As of 2012, the Society has over 162 published standards, recommended practices, and technical reports.
+As of 2025, the Society has over 135 published standards, recommended practices, and technical reports.

-Cyber Security Standards for Industrial Control Systems
+Security Standards for Automation and Control Systems

-The International Society of Automation also produces the ISA99 standard which is one of the important Cyber security standards.
-The cyber security of private industries and governmental installations dependent on the reliable functioning of an Industrial control system is a highly debated subject, that has considerable importance for the security of the critical infrastructure of any country.
-For example: International Society of Automation cyber security standards are mentioned on the United States Computer Emergency Response Team website.
+The International Society of Automation also produces the ISA-62443 standards as part of the information security standards.
+The security of private industries and governmental installations are often dependent on the reliable functioning of an Industrial control system.
+This is a highly debated subject that has considerable importance for the security of the critical infrastructure of any country.
+For example: International Society of Automation security standards are mentioned on the United States Computer Emergency Response Team website.